OverviewClick to Open

 "My housing was amazing, great family, love them and I would not have been able to have a better experience."Alexandra, University of California, Summer 16

 CIEE has a long tradition of study in Russia – our first program began in partnership with St. Petersburg State University in 1967.
-This program is designed to advance Russian language skills with seven weeks of language study at the School of Political Science, Saint Petersburg State University.
+This program is designed to advance Russian language skills with eight weeks of language study at the School of Political Science, Saint Petersburg State University.
 Students improve grammar, phonetic, and conversational skills through language study, as they explore Russian culture through close analysis of verbal and visual texts, and attend lectures on history, literature, art, and contemporary life.

 St. Petersburg State University.
 Founded in the 18th century, campus has expanded from its original site on the Neva River to include more than 400 buildings around the city center and beyond.
 CIEE students attend class at the stunning Smolny campus, in a quiet neighborhood on the east side of downtown St. Petersburg.